ChristElise/christelise.github.io/_posts/2024-09-02-shenron1-walkthrough.md

 ![Sudo Right]()
 We can observe that this account can be used to run apt with root privilege.
 Let's browse to [GTFOBins](https://gtfobins.github.io/gtfobins/apt/#sudo) to see how we can exploit this right to obtain a root shell.
 Here the command ```sudo /usr/bin/apt update -o APT::Update::Pre-Invoke::=/bin/sh``` can be used to obtain a root shell as demonstrated in the image.
 ![Root Access](https://github.com/ChristElise/christelise.github.io/blob/main/assets/img/posts/walthrough/vulnhub/2024-09-02--shenron%3A1/root-access.png)
+Great we have obtained root access to the machine, having this access means we own the machine and can do whatever we want.

+## Conclusion
+Great, in this walkthrough we have learned how a simple file listing vulnerability could be used to take over a machine.
+In a real-world assessment, the last step will be to gather our findings and draft a report for our clients.
+Thanks for following up the walkthrough.